-This is a simple and quick recipe that you’ll love cooking over and over again.
+These tuna and potato patties are simple and quick to make, so you'll love cooking them over and over again.
 These kid-friendly and protein-packed patties use only basic ingredients and are easily accessible to everyone.
-They are perfect for pleasing a crowd or just yourself, but, either way, they will disappear in minutes.
+They are perfect for pleasing a crowd or just yourself, but either way, they will disappear in minutes.

 - Potatoes - As the main ingredient, the potatoes have to be boiled and mashed before being used in the recipe.
 All varieties of potatoes are suitable for this dish, although when cooked, the white ones have a smoother texture and a delicious, buttery flavour.